 - Charles Bridge

-The historic bridge is a symbolic highlight of Prague and also one of the most famous bridges in Europe and a must see in your Central Europe itinerary.
+The historic bridge is an iconic highlight of Prague and also one of the most famous bridges in Europe and a must see in your Central Europe itinerary.
 Completed in the early 15th century, Charles Bridge offered a reliable land connection establishing Prague as an essential trade route between Eastern and Western Europe.
 Today, the 516 meters long bridge is decorated by 30 (mostly) baroque statues that give the gothic bridge an extra dosage of awesomeness.